 Printing a long and large image on multiple pages can be easily achieved by using third-party graphic software such as Adobe Photoshop.
 But for the casual users like us, we don’t call this easy.
-Fortunately in Windows 10, paint can amazingly do the job.
+Fortunately in Windows 10 or Windows 11, paint can amazingly do the job.

 If let’s say you have a huge and long image or picture with large resolution, such as a map, a poster, a banner or any large publication, if you print it on just a sheet of A4 paper, you will definitely lose most of the details.
 So, we are going to split the image and print it on multiple A4 pages.
 Microsoft Paint will do the job just fine.

 How to Print Large Image on Multiple Pages Using Paint in Windows 10/11